 Decades ago my father had cancer, and some medical professionals told him he shouldn't get radiation therapy because it might lead to infertility.
 But since he's a man, it didn't take him much effort to find a doctor who would give him radiation therapy.
-He ultimately recovered and, ironically, remained fertile.
+He ultimately recovered and, ironically, had kids.

 I got a bilateral orchiectomy a few years ago.
 I'm a trans woman, so I faced substantially more gatekeeping than a cis man getting an orchie would face.
 The most eye-opening moment for me was when a representative from my insurance company said "Yes, we've seen enough evidence that you really need this treatment: we'll pay for almost all of it with a small co-pay," but the hospital staff kept saying (over MyChart) "we don't believe you really need this, so you aren't even allowed to schedule a consultation appointment."